 Most of my websites were built during the peak of Nuxt 2, this include Signalicon.
 Now, as the time passed, Nuxt already on a brink of version 4.
 Started with Logoipsum that were upgraded to Nuxt 3 (from Nuxt 2) in 2023, now it's time for Signalicon.
-While more or less of the codes are adapted from the previous version, especially basic features like copy/download icons, but most of the features and UI are rewritten to not only make it "feel more like" Nuxt 3, but most importantly to make it better.
+Signalicon started the development in 2021.
+While more or less of the codes are adapted from this previous version, especially basic features like copy/download icons, but most of the features and UI are rewritten to not only make it "feel more like" Nuxt 3, but most importantly to make it better.
 Here are some of the development notes during the process of redesigning and upgrading signalicon.com

 The Stack